Every Influence Your Shitty Band Isn't Allowed To Have Anymore

 The universe is pretty big.
 There are so many things in it.
 Things like blueberries and sodium and office supply shops.
 That’s just the things.
-Then you’ve got people, like the 13th century Persian poet Saadi Shirazi or Jesper Johansson from Paradise Hotel.
+Then you’ve got people, like the 13th century Persian poet Saadi Shirazi or Jonathan Durden from Big Brother 8.
 There’s culture too, like the 1956 British war film A Hill In Korea which was Michael Caine’s debut acting role or US Reality TV show Ax Men which follows logging crews round the forest, just chopping down stuff.
 And don’t even get me started on ideas – there are sooo many of those.
 For example: Jewish Anarchism or the buttered-cat paradox.

 So why is it that every time a new band comes out, they trot out the same eight or nine influences that every other band has been influenced by since the beginning of music?
 We get it: you read A Clockwork Orange, wrote your own Nadsat glossary, and at some point probably thought to yourself “that would be a good band name”.
 But after a band called Heaven 17, a band called Moloko, the record label Korova, a bunch of songs called “Horrorshow” and “Ultraviolence” and Gerard Way basically basing his whole career on a Disney Channel version of Kubrick’s Alex – is it really a good idea to rock up to your first NME interview and start wanging on about what Burgess can tell us about tell us about inner-city street violence?